mkthalmann/intro-stats/README.md

-# Course Materials: Inferenzstatistik
+# Course Materials: Introduction to Statistics

-These are course materials for a class I taught at a summer school at the University of Göttingen in 2022, dealing mainly with an introduction to R and inferential statistics.
+These are course materials for a class I will teach at the [CAnDA equinox school](https://spw.uni-goettingen.de/stud/school22/) at the University of Göttingen in 2022, dealing mainly with an introduction to R and inferential statistics.

+The finished website is accessible [here](https://mkthalmann.github.io/intro-stats/).

-Material was created using R Markdown.
+The material was created using R Markdown.

 ## Feedback